How Much Business Collateral Is Needed For a Secured Loan?

 What Are the Different Types of Collateral?

-Many lenders will allow you to choose what type of collateral you’d like to use.
+Many lenders will allow you to choose the type of collateral you’d like to submit.
 However, if you’re using an equipment loan, inventory financing, or commercial real estate loan, you’ll likely need to use either the equipment, inventory, or real estate you’re purchasing as collateral.

 For other types of loans, though, such as small business loans, your business’s assets will serve as collateral.
-This could be assets such as equipment, real estate, inventory, accounts receivable, or cash.
+The collateral options in this case can include:

-Conclusion: Take the Right Risks When Pursuing a Collateral Business Loan
+Conclusion: Consider Your Risks When Pursuing a Collateral Business Loan

-There’s no way around it.
-Putting up collateral for a loan is a risk.
-Then again, so was starting your own business.
+There’s no way around it; putting up collateral for a loan is a risk that you should thoughtfully consider.
+Then again, so was starting your own business, and you successfully navigated that challenge.

 However, as you know, taking the right risks at the right time is what can make or break your business.
 Therefore, when determining the amount and type of collateral put up, approach it like any other business decision.